syncfusion-content/windowsforms-docs/WindowsForms/SfForm/Overview.md

 CaptionAlign
 </td>
 <td>
-To display the text on title/caption bar can be aligned horizontally.
+Displays the text on the title or caption bar that can be aligned horizontally.
 </td>
 </tr>
 <tr>